SharePoint/sp-dev-docs/docs/solution-guidance/Move-O365Api-Project-from-Dev-To-Prod.md

 Give Azure a few moments to create the site.
 After creating the site, you can specify **app settings** through the web interface.
 This allows you to override any `<appSettings>` within the project's web.config file through the web administration interface for the website without deploying your site codebase for simple web.config changes.

-1. Choose the website that you just created within the **Azure Management Portal**.
+1. Choose the website that you just created within the [Azure portal](https://ms.portal.azure.com).

 2. Choose the **CONFIGURE** link in the top navigation.